lailabudianti/BankLoanDashboard/README.md

 ---

-## 📝 Notes
+## 🔖 Notes

-- This project is intended for educational and portfolio purposes only
+- This project was built following a tutorial as a learning exercise, with additional exploration and insights developed independently.
-- The data has been anonymized and does not represent actual operations from any financial institution
+- The data has been anonymized and does not represent the actual operations of any financial institution.